dralshehri/hijridate/docs/benchmarking.md

 In contrast, the **HijriDate** package was written in Python from scratch.
 Although it was inspired by R.H. van Gent's work, it is based on multiple official sources including archived issues of Umm al-Qura newspaper published weekly since 1343 AH, one that is in complete alignment with the official printed Umm al-Qura calendar.
 Other sources were also used to build the package including the Comparison Calendar prepared by KFUPM for the years 1356-1411 AH, the Umm al-Qura Comparative Calendar (Taqwīm Umm al-Qurá al-muqāran) books for the years 1412-1450 AH, and the official website of Umm al-Qura calendar for the years 1451-1500 AH.
 That makes the **HijriDate** package more accurate and broader in terms of years included, 1343-1500 AH.

-When it comes to performance, using **hijridate** package to convert from Hijri to Gregorian and back is about nine times faster (or six times faster, with Hijri date validation enabled) than that when _ummalqura_ package was used.
+When it comes to performance, using the **HijriDate** package to convert from Hijri to Gregorian and back is about nine times faster (or six times faster, with Hijri date validation enabled) than that when _ummalqura_ package was used.

 ```shell
 # HijriDate, without Hijri date validation